Medical Chapter at University of Prince Edward Island

 • About

-University of Prince Edward Island is a chapter of Global Medical Brigades, an international movement of students and medical professionals working alongside local communities and staff to implement sustainable health systems.
-We work in remote, rural, and under resourced communities in Honduras, Panama, Nicaragua and Ghana who would otherwise have limited to no access to health care.
-Each community receives a brigade every 3 to 4 months where hundreds of patients are provided access to healthcare and volunteers deliver public health workshops.
+The University of Prince Edward Island is a chapter of Global Medical Brigades, an international movement of students and medical professionals working alongside local communities and staff to implement sustainable health systems.
+We work in remote, rural, and under-resourced communities in Honduras, Panama, Guatemala, Belize, Greece, and Ghana, which would otherwise have limited to no access to health care.
+Each community receives a brigade every 3 to 4 months, where hundreds of patients are provided access to healthcare, and volunteers deliver public health workshops.
 Electronic patient records are collected for future visitations and to monitor overall community health trends.

 SHARE THIS PAGE